 What are Lobsters?

-Lobsters are a family of large marine crustaceans, it is the common name of marine decapod crustaceans.
+Lobsters are a family of large marine crustaceans, the common name of marine decapod crustaceans.
 They have long bodies with muscular tails.
 They prefer to live in crevices or burrows which exist on the seafloor.
 They also have claws.

 They are colorful and have a set of two large pincers or claws.
 They mainly eat small fishes, snails, and prawns.
 The true lobsters (Homaridae) have claws (chelae) on the first three pairs of legs, with very large claws on the first pair.